Virginia State Route 244: History

 Columbia Pike dates to 1810 when the U.S. Congress chartered a turnpike Company to build three separate roads through the newly formed District of Columbia to outlying destinations.
 One of these roads was to be built through a portion of the District of Columbia that had previously been part of Virginia.
 This portion was then known as Alexandria County, D.C. (now Arlington County, Virginia).
 The purpose of this road was to provide access westward from the new Long Bridge that predated the 14th Street Bridge complex to the Little River Turnpike Road, now Virginia State Route 236.
 The new road was built on a pre-existing cow path as the Washington Graveled Turnpike and was also known as the Washington Road, the Columbian Road, and the Arlington Turnpike.
 The U.S. Department of Agriculture paved the road with concrete in 1928 from the bridge west to Palmer's Hill in Barcroft as part of an experimental testing program.

 Columbia Pike was first numbered as State Route 720 in 1930 from U.S. Route 1 near the Long Bridge west for around 1 mile (1.6 km).
 In the 1933 renumbering, it was renumbered State Route 244 and the numbering was extended first to State Route 7 at Bailey's Crossroads and then, between 1934 and 1937, further west to its current terminus at SR 236 in Annandale.
 With the construction of the Pentagon Columbia Pike was replaced by the Shirley Highway as the Virginia approach to the Long Bridge/14th Street Bridge.
 By 1944, SR 244 was truncated at the Pentagon; the piece curving away from the original alignment became a state highway in 1964.
 Until the 1990s, Columbia Pike accommodated rush hour traffic by reversing the direction of one lane using overhead signals.
-In October 2010, Virginia transferred responsibility for the eastern portion of Columbia Pike to Arlington County.

 In 2002, Arlington County adopted the Columbia Pike Initiative, a revitalization plan for the three-and-a-half mile corridor in Arlington.
 The plan called for development of a high-capacity transit system.
 The Columbia Pike Initiative was followed in 2003 by adoption of the Form Based Code, which guides development along Columbia Pike.
 In 2004, the Columbia Pike Street Space Planning Task Force recommended future transit operate in mixed traffic and that the transitway be located in the curb lanes.